shikharp16/SpringREST-CRUD/README.md

 # SpringREST-CRUD
 Api's for CRUD operations performed on Employee Management System app built on spring.

+> Note : Use Postman for API testing

 1. **To view all the employees**
     - API - http://13.59.66.179:8080/springEvalFinal/view
     - Request - GET